 We all know that owning your own property has both financial and emotional benefits.
 Your money and your heart are going into something that you own and love.
-Owning a home also comes with major responsibility.
-Financial responsibility in terms of mortgage payments, taxes and possibly assessments, as well as maintaining your house.
+Owning a home also comes with a major responsibility.
+Financial responsibility in terms of mortgage payments, taxes, and possibly assessments, as well as maintaining your house.
 If you don’t take care of what you own, it will eventually look the part.
-Treat your home as you do your car, your body, your health, your boat, etc. Your home needs TLC, repairs and updates to stay “in shape.”
+Treat your home as you do your car, your body, your health, your boat, etc. Your home needs TLC, repairs, and updates to stay “in shape.”

-If you are preparing to list your home for sale soon, I also recommend that you schedule your own home inspection so you have the opportunity to make the necessary repairs before you get an offer on your home and before the buyers inspector goes through.
+If you are preparing to list your home for sale soon, I also recommend that you schedule your own home inspection so you have the opportunity to make the necessary repairs before you get an offer on your home and before the buyer’s inspector goes through.
 Be one step ahead of the game!

-I can guarantee that in terms of a home inspection, it will save you from a cancelled deal or a very long inspection request credit.
+I can guarantee that in terms of a home inspection, it will save you from a canceled deal or a very long inspection request credit.
 If you inspect before listing, the repairs can be done.
 And a sort of “clean bill of health” can be a great talking point during showings.
 Nobody wants to inherit somebody else’s problem.
-Also a new buyer might not have the funds for repairs, new appliances, roof, etc..
+Also, a new buyer might not have the funds for repairs, new appliances, roof, etc..

 So if you are thinking of selling sometime soon, I’ve got some additional great tips for you before your home goes on the market.
 Stay tuned for the next blog post about…drum roll please…Compass Concierge!